gradle/native-samples/README.md

 The build script also demonstrates how to configure convenience tasks like `assembleDebuggable`, which will assemble all "debuggable" binaries.

-## Composite Build with Transitive Dependencies (composite-build)
+## Application with library dependencies in a composite build (composite-build)

 This build shows that several otherwise independent Swift/C++ libraries can be built together with Gradle.
 The dependencies are added transitively from the dependencies between modules and the build take part in a composite build.

-To run it:
+To build and run the application:

 ```
 > cd composite-build